 The logs that are buried at the bottom of the beds which then slowly decompose over time.
 This creates humus (decomposed organic matter) at the bottom of the beds.

-As permaculture designers, we aim to provide solutions not only in space, but also in time – this is one that that lets us set it and forget it, knowing our plants will get a healthy source of food for a long period.
+As permaculture designers, we aim to provide solutions not only in space, but also in time – this is one that lets us set it and forget it, knowing our plants will get a healthy source of food for a long period.

 In fact, Hugelkultur beds can provide nutrients for several years, whereas compost and mulch on the topsoil needs to be constantly replaced.